Skip to Content

 Wait For the Reset Process to Finish

-In most cases, when you perform a factory reset on your Oculus Quest 2, it starts blinking purple light.
-This indicates the headset is entering the reset process, which will erase all the data and restore it to its default settings.
+In most cases, when you perform a factory reset on your headset, it starts blinking a purple indicator light.
+This shows it is entering the reset process, which will erase all the data and restore it to its default settings.

-So, wait for the factory reset process to complete, and the indicator light will turn to normal white.
+So, wait for the process to complete, and the light will turn to normal white.

-Wait For the For Sideloading Update Process to Complete
+Wait For the Sideloading Update Process to Complete

 Sideloading Update is a feature in the boot menu on your Oculus Quest 2 that lets you install pre-release game builds by a developer before the final release instead of waiting for their rolling.

-If you’ve enabled the Sideloading Update feature, your Oculus Quest 2 will show the purple indicator light while installing the updates.
-Wait 10 to 30 mins, and your headset will boot normally.
+If you’ve enabled it, your VR gadget will show this indicator light while installing the updates.
+Wait 10 to 30 minutes, and your headset will boot normally.

 Charge and Restart the Headset

-You might have pressed the Volume Up button while turning on your Oculus Quest 2, causing it to turn on incorrectly, leading to the “No Command” error message and solid purple light.
+You might have pressed the Volume Up button while turning on your headset, causing it to turn on incorrectly, leading to the “No Command” error message and solid purple indicator.

 To fix this, press the “Power” button on your Oculus Quest 2, choose “Power Off” from the boot menu, and charge it.
 Afterward, press the “Power” button again until the Meta logo appears and verify the fix.